 See maintenance charge.

-Where the freehold on which the property stands is owned by a limited company and the shareholders of that limited company are the owners of the property.
+Where the freehold on which a limited company owns the property stands, and the shareholders of that limited company are the owners of the property.

 A person occupying a property who is legally protected against being removed.

 When a seller chooses only one estate agent to sell their property.